simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 # **Project struscture**

-In this section is shown the structure of the project and what is the content of each folder, below there is a littele description of each one.
+In this section is shown the structure of the project and what is the content of each folder, below there is a little description of each one.

 ```text
 .